DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance/README.md

 * The percentage of teachers with master's degrees employed at the high schools
 * The percentage of teachers with 11-20 years of experience employed at the high schools

-This model was able to predict 50.9% of the variance in the average high school scores for the cities.
+This model was able to explain 50.9% of the variance in the average high school scores for the cities.

 The following cities were at the bottom-10, with their high schools under-performing what the model predicted.
 * Little Elm, Crowley, Lewisville, Justin, Colleyville, Lake Worth, Richardson, Kennedale, Lancaster, and Fort Worth